mariotlemes/non3GPP-WiFi/README.md

 sudo make && sudo make install
 ```

-### 2) Pings testes failed
+### 2) Pings tests failed

-Make sure you have version 0.2.0 of the gtp5g module installed
+Make sure you have version 0.2.0 or higher of the gtp5g module installed.

 ```bash
 cd ~